June 10th - 20th, 2022

-Join Dan and Tanya for an 11-day voyage in Norway’s archipelago!
-The MV Polaris I is ideal for small group expeditions to discover remote locations in the great north that are inaccessible to the larger cruise ships.
+Join Dan and Tanya on an 11-day voyage in Norway’s archipelago!
+The MV Polaris I is ideal for small group expeditions in the great North.
+Discover remote locations that are inaccessible to the larger cruise ships.
 Polar bears create an unforgettable spectacle whether hunting seals on pack ice, shepherding cubs along the beach, or swimming near our Zodiacs.
 High above the Arctic Circle, we’ll explore deep fjords, polar deserts, tundra tinged with wildflowers, and vast glaciers calving into the sea.
 Summer in the Arctic!
-On foot and by Zodiac, we’ll be on the lookout for walrus, Arctic fox, and reindeer, and revel in millions of migratory birds, including little auks, guillemots, and puffin.
+On foot and by Zodiac, we’ll be on the lookout for walrus, arctic fox, and reindeer, and revel in millions of migratory birds, including little auks, guillemots, and puffin.
 The seas are alive with whales along with bearded and possibly ringed seals.

 As with all wildlife, polar bears are not guaranteed.
 This trip is weather and ice dependent.
 Each year is different.
 This is a great opportunity for anyone who has always wanted to visit this region of the world.

 Arrive in Longyearbyen, Norway.
 Transfer to the MV Polaris I, board the ship (6:30pm), and head north to begin our 11-day, 10-night polar expedition!

 MV Polaris I – See Accommodations for full ship details.

 Saturday, June 11 – Sunday, June 19 (B, L, D)